Calculate the perfect water-to-flour ratio for the ultimate pizza dough, customized to your style and taste!

 A typical pizza crust (from 150g flour) provides approximately:

 Note: These are approximate values.
 Actual nutrition varies based on specific ingredients, hydration levels, and preparation methods.
+For detailed breakdowns, try our recipe nutrition calculator.

 Your calculated hydration percentage helps predict dough characteristics: